Individual career goals and organizational talent needs are very different by definition, intention and application.

 Discovering and building compatible overlaps between an organization’s talent needs and individual career goals will help organizations implement solutions that will both attract and retain the talent they desire.

 Britt-Mari is an integrative career counselor with an extensive background in existential psychology, career counseling and teaching.
 She helps clients create personally empowered solutions to career transition, burnout and the building of resilient and meaningful careers.
-To inquire about consultation services or to book a customized 3 session coaching package, please contact her at email@example.com
+For further information please contact her at email@example.com